Wrocław Town Hall

-The Old Town Hall (Stary Ratusz, Breslauer Rathaus) of Wrocław stands at the center of the city’s Market Square (rynek).
+The Old Town Hall (Stary Ratusz, Breslauer Rathaus) of Wrocław is a building at the centre of the city's Market Square (rynek).
 The Gothic town hall built from the 13th century is one of the main landmarks of the city.

 The Old Town Hall's long history reflects developments that have taken place in the city since its initial construction.
-The town hall serves the city of Wroclaw and is used for civic and cultural events such as concerts held in its Great Hall.
-In addition, it houses a museum and a basement restaurant.
+The town hall serves the city of Wrocław and is used for civic and cultural events such as concerts held in its Great Hall.
+In addition, it houses the bourgeois museum and the oldest restaurant in Europe - Świdnicka Cellar.

 History

 The town hall was developed over a period of about 250 years, from the end of 13th century to the middle of 16th century.
 The structure and floor plan changed over this extended period in response to the changing needs of the city.
 The exact date of the initial construction is not known.
 However, between 1299 and 1301 a single-storey structure with cellars and a tower called the consistory was built.
-The oldest parts of the current building, the Burghers’ Hall and the lower floors of the tower, may date to this time.
+The oldest parts of the current building, the Burghers' Hall and the lower floors of the tower, may date to this time.
 In these early days the primary purpose of the building was trade rather than civic administration activities.

-Between 1328 and 1333 an upper storey was added to include the Council room and the Aldermen’s room.
+Between 1328 and 1333 an upper storey was added to include the Council room and the Aldermen's room.
 Expansion continued during the 14th century with the addition of extra rooms, most notably the Court room.
-The building became a key location for the city’s commercial and administrative functions.
+The building became a key location for the city's commercial and administrative functions.

 The 15th and 16th centuries were times of prosperity for Wrocław as was reflected in the rapid development of the building during that period.
 The construction program gathered momentum, particularly from 1470 to 1510, when several rooms were added.
-The Burghers’ Hall was re-vaulted to take on its current shape, and the upper story began to take shape with the development of the Great Hall and the addition of the Treasury and Little Treasury.
+The Burghers' Hall was re-vaulted to take on its current shape, and the upper story began to take shape with the development of the Great Hall and the addition of the Treasury and Little Treasury.

-Further innovations during the 16th century included the addition of the city’s Coat of arms (1536), and the rebuilding of the upper part of the tower (1558–59).
+Further innovations during the 16th century included the addition of the city's coat of arms (1536), and the rebuilding of the upper part of the tower (1558–1559).
 This was the final stage of the main building program.
-By 1560, the major features of today’s Old Town Hall were established.
+By 1560, the major features of today's Old Town Hall were established.